cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 <!--  ----------------------------------------- -->
 ## Best Practices for Data Publication in the Astronomical Literature

-In 2022, Chen et al. ([10.3847/1538-4365/ac6268][Chen_2022]) published a set of guidelines summarizing the best practices for publishing data in astronomy and astrophysics journals.
+In 2022, Chen et al. (DOI: [10.3847/1538-4365/ac6268][Chen_2022]) published a set of guidelines summarizing the best practices for publishing data in astronomy and astrophysics journals.

 These recommendations are intended for authors, referees, and science editors to consult in order to avoid various pit-falls that often impede the interpretation of data and metadata by readers, and parsing by software, and therefore also complicate and delay integration of the data into astronomical databases.